devmuppet/PowerShell-Security-App/README.md

 # Conclusion #
 Havent tested the new install/Setup and uninstall scripts yet.
 Feel Free to test, edit and improve.
+# Using the source code #
+You may be interest in using the source code, you might need to change some values in the script.
+You need to alter the global vars.
+You will later need those vars to encrypt and decrypt stsettings to save them in the ini files.
 # Setup #
 There is a setup.exe which will create directories aswell as config files.
 Don't move the exe, the exe is bound to its initial location because it need its config files.